cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 - Clarifications about expected results

 **Convert to:** `> Note: [troubleshooting or explanation content]` for block-level notes

+**Important**: Always capitalize the first word after "Note:", "Tip:", or "Hint:" since these labels are not visible in the rendered output.

 ## 📋 Conversion Examples